-- 8.2.3 No one may enter the vehicle, nor may any other action be performed on the car until the fuel cap is replaced and secured and all refuelling devices have vacated pit lane. - 8.2.4 The engine may not be restarted until all work on the car is completed. - 8.2.5 The refuelling team shall consist of two (2) people, one holding the approved 10lb. fire extinguisher and one refuelling.
+- 8.2.5 The refuelling team shall consist of two (2) people, one holding the approved 10lb. fire extinguisher and one refuelling.
 In addition, a third crew member can be utilized to operate the "dead-man" valve on an overhead rig, or holding the vent bottle for a dry-break system if these methods are used.
 No other person shall be in pit lane during refuelling. - 8.2.6 All persons on the refuelling team and all persons who handle full or empty fuel containers shall wear approved driver's protective clothing as per Appendix I Driver Safety Equipment, Sections 2, 3, and 4.
 Work boots/shoes are acceptable alternate footwear.
 Full-face helmets with a closed face shield are required.
 Full-face helmets SA90 or newer otherwise meeting Appendix I Driver Safety Equipment, Section 5, are allowed. - 8.2.7 A maximum of 1 fuel container may cross the pit wall at a time.
 Additional team members may assist in passing fuel containers across the wall provided they are properly dressed as per Appendix G Rules of the Pits and Paddock, Section 1.5. - 8.2.8 All stored fuel containers shall have secure caps capable of preventing leaks if the container is overturned.
 Caps may be removed at any time, but only fuelers shall touch uncapped fuel cans whether empty or full. - 8.2.9 All fuel containers (full or empty) shall be handled with care at all times e.g. fuel containers may not be thrown back over the wall. - 8.2.10 A solid circular template of approximately 1290 square centimetres (200 square inches) shall be used to establish excessive fuel spillage.
 Use of a pan, tray or any type of absorbent material to catch spilled fuel is prohibited. - 8.2.11 Refuelling shall be stopped immediately if any team member is observed not wearing the specified clothing or if proper refuelling procedures are not being followed.
 Refuelling shall continue only when the error is corrected.